qais-altloa/CNN_Image_classification/README.md

 Layer 4
 ```

-It is simple and easy to read.
+It is simple and well suited to architectures where each layer has a single sequential connection.

 ---